 - 1. Connect the throttle cable to the throttle arm; then install the throttle cable housing in the throttle body and tighten the jam nut.
 Install the throttle arm cover and secure with two machine screws. - 2.
 Place the throttle body into the intake manifold boot and tighten the boot clamp securely. - 3.
-Place the intake housing into the boots and tighten the boot clamps securely. - 4.
+Connect the TPS connector, ISC connector, and the MAP/IAT sensor connector. - 4.
+Place the intake housing into the boots and tighten the boot clamps securely. - 5.
 Install the gas tank; then the heat shields and seat.